NeuroCore

 Projects

-A local-first AI platform designed for persistent understanding, controlled tool access, structured reasoning, real system awareness, and governed execution.
+A local-first governed AI platform designed for persistent understanding, controlled tool access, structured reasoning, real system awareness, user-aware context, and governed execution.

-Open NeuroCore on GitHub →The first practical proof built on NeuroCore: a read-only Linux system intelligence tool that turns real telemetry into clear findings, severity, recommendations, and raw evidence.
+The first practical product built on NeuroCore: a read-only Linux diagnostics tool that turns real system evidence into findings, severity, recommendations, and raw evidence.

 TENSA Engineering will grow into a public knowledge hub for controlled AI systems, AI operations, local-first tooling, persistent memory, and real-system diagnostics.